-After an introduction to the Internet and HTML, students will learn how to navigate through The World Wide Web (WWW), restrict their search of Internet sources, retrieve and edit information, and create and receive email.
+After an introduction to the Internet and HTML. students will learn how to navigate through The World Wide Web (WWW), restrict their search of Internet sources, retrieve and edit information, and create and receive email.
 After reviewing and critiquing websites that illustrate various formats and purposes, students will create a hypothetical company, organization or personality and then devise an informative and appealing web page.

-COMP 180 INTRODUCTION TO PROGRAMMING (ENGINEERING) (3-0-3) Prerequisite: none
+COMP 180 INTRODUCTION TO PROGRAMMING (ENGINEERING) (3-0-3) Prerequisite: COMP 101 or equivalent

-Fundamentals of programming in common microcomputing languages; program structure; procedural statements; input/output; file handling; using algorithms; sorting/matching; and documentation are covered in this course.
+Fundamentals of programming in common microcomputing languages.
+Program structure, procedural statements, input/output, file handling, and basic algorithms.
+Applications including sorting and matching.